In3tinct/Information-Security/Subnet_Scanner/README.md

 Programming langugage: Python

-One program uses Scapy library While the other program uses Raw Sockets only
+One program uses Scapy library While the other program uses Raw Sockets only(Needs a bit of refinement, responses differ sometimes)
 Libraries: Scapy, Netifaces, Netaddr